|

 I don't need a sounding board or winecup

-This poem also serves as lyrics for a melody called Plum Blossoms (Mei Hua), surviving in several Japanese handbooks.9 Chinese have long prized plum trees and their blossoms.
+This poem also serves as lyrics for a melody called Plum Blossoms (Mei Hua), surviving in several Japanese handbooks though quite likely brought there from China.9 Chinese have long prized plum trees and their blossoms.
 They symbolize winter because blossoms can appear even while there is still snow on the ground; and purity because of these white blossoms.
-One of the most famous guqin melodies is Three Repetitions of the Tune Plum Blossom (Meihua Sannong).
-However, this melody has no relationship to the Mei Hua connected to these lyrics.

 Original Afterword